Radio Control Calibration¶

 Check the Transmitter’s Setup¶

 Ensure the battery is disconnected (this is important because it is possible to accidentally arm the vehicle during the RC calibration process)

-Ensure the RC receiver is connected to the flight controller
+Ensure the RC receiver is connected to the autopilot

 Turn on your RC transmitter and if it has “trim tabs” ensure they are in the middle

-Connect the flight controller to the PC using a USB cable
+Connect the autopilot to the PC using a USB cable

 On the Mission Planner press the “Connect” button and open Mission Planner’s INITIAL SETUP | Mandatory Hardware | Radio Calibration screen

 Some green bars should appear showing the ArduPilot is receiving input from the Transmitter/Receiver.
 If no bars appear check the receiver’s LED: